alwynmathew/monodepth-pytorch/README.md

 # Monodepth in Pytorch

+*NOTE: Repo will be clean up and refactored soon.
+Roll back to initially stage ec97056, if necessary*

 Pytorch implementation of unsupervised single image depth prediction using a convolutional neural network.
 This is ported from the [original tensorflow implementation](https://github.com/mrharicot/monodepth) by [Clément Godard](https://github.com/mrharicot).

 <p align="center">